All Episodes

 I just don't.

-So, I mean, of all places he chooses to go to dinner.
+So, I mean, of all places, he chooses to go to dinner.

-Kobe Club the same night I'm there back in just a second.
+Kobe Club, the same night I'm there, back in just a second.

-I said, Bill Clinton is the kind of guy that you probably would love, you know, to go to a ball game when go out chase women afterwards uh and uh and have a great time.
+I said, Bill Clinton is the kind of guy that you probably would love, you know, to go to a ball game.

-Uh and I'm already getting emails.
+And I'm already getting emails.

-You you're falling in with the enemy.
+You're falling in with the enemy.

 I knew it.

-It happens, every one of our conservatives get famous.
+Every one of our conservatives get famous.

-You fall in with the enemy.
+You've fallen with the enemy.

 Even you.

-What am I supposed to do, folks?
+What am I supposed to do, folks, when he comes to my table?

-When he comes to my table, am I supposed to stand up and leave?
+Am I supposed to stand up and leave?

-Am I supposed to turn my what am I supposed to do?
+Am I supposed to turn my board?

 I'm not that kind of person.